retaildevcrews/helium-csharp/README.md

 ## Setup

-### Cloud Spaces
+### Code Spaces

-- The easiest way to experiment with helium is using [CloudSpaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/)
+- The easiest way to experiment with helium is using [CodeSpaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/)
   - Fork this repo
-  - Create a new CloudSpace pointing to the forked repo
+  - Create a new CodeSpace pointing to the forked repo
   - Use the built-in bash shell

 ### Local Setup